From Scripture to Jesus and Back

 - and how a given insight can 'capture scripture' and constrict its use.

-- The Bible's specific relationships with Jesus Christ are also often overlooked, but clarifying.
+These relationships are often overlooked, but they're clarifying.

 - They move not just down or forward, but 'every which way' in the richness of God's relationships and work: